FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

 ===============

 Agents are the central component of FLAME GPU simulations, and are directly equivalent to agent-based modelling agents.
 However, they can also be used to represent other things such as scalar fields across the environment.
-Agents are represented by an ``AgentDescription`` object
+Agents are represented by an :class:`AgentDescription<flamegpu::AgentDescription>` object

 Defining a New Agent Type
 -------------------------
 FLAMEGPU2 agents are associated with a particular model.
-As such they are created via a `ModelDescription` object and are initialised with a name:
+As such they are created via a :class:`ModelDescription<flamegpu::ModelDescription>` object and are initialised with a name:

 .. tabs::